A Commitment to Quality: 2010 Social Responsibility Report

 According to a consumer perception study in mid-2010, local residents have noticed Simi Valley Hospital’s quality improvement efforts and are pleased with the results.
 The survey showed that, since the last study in 2006, perception of quality at the hospital has risen significantly in many of the categories that are measured.

 Moving forward, we have a renewed commitment to transparency as an organization and to communicating with and quickly responding to the needs of our stakeholders, including our patients, physicians, workforce and community.
 Our first-ever social responsibility report is part of that commitment.
 In the report, we detail our key relationships and how we are working with others within the hospital and in our community to make Simi Valley Hospital the hospital of choice for our area.
 This executive summary provides an overview of our full social responsibility report, which will be available on January 31, 2011.

-Simi Valley Hospital is affiliated with the Seventh-day Adventist Church and is a member of Roseville, California-based Adventist Health, a faith-based, not-for-profit integrated health care delivery system that operates 19 hospitals — as well as more than 220 clinics (hospital-based, rural health and physician clinics), 14 home care agencies, seven hospice agencies and four joint-venture retirement centers — throughout California, Oregon, Washington and Hawaii.
+Simi Valley Hospital is affiliated with the Seventh-day Adventist Church and is a member of Roseville, California-based Adventist Health, which operates 17 hospitals — as well as clinics, outpatient facilities, home care agencies and joint-venture retirement centers — throughout California, Oregon, Washington and Hawaii.

 - 188 licensed beds